-- Kosmo Klub (every last Wednesday of the month, Prague): Kosmo Klub organizes regular seminars focused on astronautics.
+- b) Kosmo Klub (every month, Prague): Kosmo Klub organizes regular seminars focused on astronautics.

-- Kosmos-News Party 2015 (24-26 April 2015, Pardubice): It is series of lectures and the biggest Central European meeting of those interested in astronautics.
+- h) Kosmos-News Party 2016 (29 April - 1 May 2016, Pardubice): KNP is series of lectures and the biggest Central European meeting of those interested in astronautics.

-- Astronautics and rocket technology, in Czech: Kosmonautika a raketova technika (27-29 November 2015, Valasske Mezirici): It is series of lectures for professionals and general public, this event is held in the local observatory.
+- k) Astronautics and rocket technology, in Czech: Kosmonautika a raketova technika (November 2016, Valasske Mezirici): It is series of lectures for professionals and general public, this event is held in the local observatory.

 Organizations and Groups